dangogh/silver-eureka/README.md

 # silver-eureka

-A Go web application that logs HTTP requests to an SQLite database.
+A secure HTTPS-only Go web application that logs requests to an SQLite database.

 ## Features

-- HTTP/HTTPS server using Go's standard library
+- **HTTPS-only server** using Go's standard library
-- TLS support with configurable certificates
+- TLS with configurable certificates (required)
-- Automatic HTTP to HTTPS redirect when TLS is enabled
-- Configurable ports via environment variable or command-line flag
+- Default HTTPS port 443 with override via `--port` flag
 - Structured JSON logging with debug level for request details
-- Logs all HTTP requests with IP address and URL to SQLite database
+- Logs all HTTPS requests with IP address and URL to SQLite database
 - **Statistics endpoints** for analyzing logged requests:
   - Overall summary statistics
   - Statistics grouped by endpoint/URL